 The Great Dane Dog Breed is your ultimate resource site for the Great Dane.
 The Great Dane is a large German dog breed that is commonly referred to as a gentle giant or the “Apollo of Dogs.”
 Although it is widely recognized for its considerable size, the Great Dane is one of the most gentle and good-natured dog breeds that you can find today.
 He is a gentle sweetheart that would make an affectionate pet, especially for homes with children.
 He also makes the ideal family companion because of his gentle nature.
+You can enjoy strolling around the "bezienswaardigheden Amsterdam's golden years" or the sights in Amsterdam's golden years with your pet.
+You can download an app on your phone and buy some cheap tickets for Madame Tussauds in Amsterdam here.

 As puppies, Great Danes can knock over small furniture and even children.
 As adult dogs, they can, with a single swipe of their tail, clear a coffee table.
 Their formidable size belies their gentle hearts.
 Although they were initially bred to hunt wild boars and protect large estates, today, Great Danes are perfect for a loving and welcoming home.
 They are eager to please and sociable.
 They also tend to demand the attention of the people around them, nudging people with their big heads to be petted.
+You can buy accessories for your dog online and just apply a 10 euro discount using albelli kortingscode to save more money.

 While their size may make one think that they require a lot of space to grow and develop in, their calm nature makes them great dogs even for people who live in cities and apartments.
 They do not need a huge yard to play in, although that would certainly be ideal for any dog breed.
 A well-trained and well-socialized Great Dane will be happy with a 30-minute walk as his daily exercise.